 Meet the Director of Campus Ministry

 Mr Smith graduated in 2012 from the College of the Holy Cross in Worcester, MA with a dual degree in Classics and Theology.
+In 2021, Mr Smith graduated with an M.Ed. in Educational Leadership and Policy and a Certificate in Social Justice Leadership from Boston College.
 His love for Campus Ministry began in an internship at St John’s High School in Shrewsbury, MA in 2011-2012.
-Upon graduation, he began teaching at Notre Dame High School in West Haven, CT where he developed their Kairos Retreat Program in addition to grade level retreats and a student-led retreat program called BRO (Brothers Reaching Others).
-Mr Smith also taught courses in Christology, Morality, Peer Leadership, Old Testament and Global Issues in addition to his work in the spiritual life of the school.
+Upon graduating from Holy Cross, he began teaching Theology at Notre Dame High School in West Haven, CT where he developed their Kairos Retreat Program in addition to grade level retreats and a student-led retreat program called BRO (Brothers Reaching Others).
+Mr Smith has also taught courses in Christology, Morality, Peer Leadership, Old Testament and Global Issues in addition to his work in the spiritual life of the school.

-Since 2012, Mr Smith has spent summers at the Loomis Chaffee School in Windsor, CT as a Dorm Head and English Teacher in the Loomis Chaffee Summer Program.
-In 2017, he worked with a team to successfully integrate a retreat option for our community.
+Since 2012, Mr Smith has spent summers at The Loomis Chaffee School in Windsor, CT as a Dorm Head and English Teacher in the Loomis Chaffee Summer Program.
+In 2017, he worked with a team to successfully integrate a new retreat option for their community.